The big tech holdouts in legal battle with Trump

 In December, top executives from about a dozen of the largest technology companies streamed into Trump Tower for their first meeting with the president elect.

-On Sunday night, several of those companies stood up to President Trump by signing a court motion -- along with nearly 100 other businesses -- declaring that his executive order on immigration "violates the immigration laws and the Constitution."
+On Sunday and Monday, several of those companies stood up to President Trump by signing a court motion -- along with more than 100 other businesses -- declaring that his executive order on immigration "violates the immigration laws and the Constitution."

 But half the companies represented in the boardroom that day with Trump are noticeably absent from the court filing.

-Note: Update: Tesla, SpaceX and Slack were among 31 companies that signed on to the amicus brief Monday evening.